-21The empirical literature has yet to resolve whether slow regional employment responses to labor demand shocks are the result of labor-market frictions (e.g., search costs) or economic distortions (e.g., social insurance programs), a distinction that matters for welfare analyses of changes in the trading environment.
+16The empirical literature has yet to resolve whether slow regional employment responses to labor demand shocks are the result of labor-market frictions (e.g., search costs) or economic distortions (e.g., social insurance programs), a distinction that matters for welfare analyses of changes in the trading environment.

-$^{^{22}}$ For expositional simplicity, we treat the aggregate U.S. market-which is in truth a collection of distinct regional markets-as a single entity.
-"Traded output" by region i thus refers to total shipments by the industries in i (e.g., manufacturing) that sell their output outside the region.
-Alternative versions of the gravity model differ in terms where $\phi{ik} \equiv X{ik}/X_i$ is the share of industry k in region i's total sales on the U.S. market, $\rho{ik} \equiv X{ik}/E_k$ is the share of region i in total U.S. purchases in industry k, and subscript c indexes China.
-For simplicity, we assume that $\hat{A}{ik} = \hat{A}k - \theta \hat{w}i$, and that trade costs remained unchanged.24
+17For expositional simplicity, we treat the aggregate US market-which is in truth a collection of distinct regional markets-as a single entity.
+Traded output by region i thus refers to total shipments by the industries in i (e.g., manufacturing) that sell their output outside the region.
+Alternative versions of the gravity model differ in terms of how A{ik} is determined.
+In Eaton & Kortum (2002), this value is the product of the location parameter for the distribution of productivity for industry k in region i and unit production costs for industry k in region i.